Brandon Seah

 Ciliate Genomics

-This picture of the ciliate genome is based on a handful of model species.
-To better understand how this complex developmental pathway has evolved and where IESs come from, my research looks at the germline genomes of less well studied ciliates, which entails developing new methods to assemble and reconstruct germline genomes (Seah and Swart, 2021).
-In the heterotrich Blepharisma (Seah et al., 2023), we found that miniature inverted-repeat transposable elements (MITEs), a type of small mobile element, make up a substantial fraction of the IESs, including one family that appears to have proliferated recently.
+This picture of the ciliate genome shaped by developmental genome editing is based on a handful of model species.
+To better understand how this complex pathway has evolved and where IESs come from, my research looks at the germline genomes of less well studied ciliates.

 Another research theme is ambiguous genetic codes with context-dependent stop/sense codons, where a stop codon can either terminate translation or encode an amino acid.
 We showed that they are not isolated or rare phenomena, but that such a code is used by a group of ciliates comprising over a hundred described species, the karyorelicts (Seah, Singh, and Swart, 2022).